 Available in hardcover, paperback,

-for your e-reader, your Kindle,
+for your e-reader, your Kindle

-and as an audiobook, read by Luis
+and as a downloadable audiobook, read by Luis

 Teresita is not an ordinary girl.
 Born of an illiterate, poor Indian mother, she knows little about her past or her future.
 She has no idea that her father is Don Tomas Urrea, the wild and rich owner of a vast ranch in the Mexican state of Sinaloa.
 She has no idea that Huila, the elderly healer who takes Teresita under her wing, knows secrets about her destiny.
 And she has no idea that soon all of Mexico will rise in revolution, crying out her name."
 "When Teresita is but a teenager, learning from Huila the way plants can cure the sick and prayer can move the earth, she discovers an even greater gift: she has the power to heal.
 Her touch, like warm honey, melts pain and suffering.
 But such a gift can be a burden, too.
 Before long, the Urrea ranch is crowded with pilgrims and with agents of a Mexican government wary of anything that might threaten its power."
 The Hummingbird's Daughter is the story of a girl coming to terms with her destiny, with the miraculous, and with the power of faith.
 It is the tale of a father discovering what true love is and a daughter recognizing that sometimes true love requires true sacrifice.